syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/DataBinding.md

 {% endhighlight %}

-## Linq to SQL Data Binding
+## LINQ to SQL Data Binding

 The LINQ to SQL can be used as the data source of the DropDownList in which the data model of a relational database is mapped to an object model and allow us to use the LINQ technology to access SQL database.

 To create LINQ to SQL classes
 •	Right-click the App_Code folder and then click Add New Item.
-•	Under Installed templates, select Linq to SQL Classes template, type a name for the .dbml file, and then click Add.
+•	Under Installed templates, select LINQ to SQL Classes template, type a name for the .dbml file, and then click Add.
 •	The Object Relational Designer window is displayed.
 •	In Server Explorer, drag the database table into the Object Relational Designer window.
 •	The table and its columns are represented as an entity in the designer window.